frwololo/warnel-chawpiovs/README.md

 * Responses aren't exactly supported.
 They're either treated as interrupts, or react to the internal engine's events in no specific order.
 It "works" except in tricky cases where order of events is critical

 ## Current Status (General)
-This simulator supports the following cards from the original game (current total 7 heroes, 8 villains):
+This simulator supports the following cards from the original game (current total 10 heroes, 13 villains):
 * Core box (5 heroes, 3 villains)
+* Captain american (1 Hero)
 * The Rise of Red skull ( 2 heroes, 5 villains)
+* The Mad Titan's Shadow ( 2 heroes, 5 villains)

 There is no tutorial included, and, although the rules are automatically handled by the engine, it will quickly become confusing if you are not already familar with the original game.